SigveLan/Master/README.md

 - To run the main SNP filter: main_filter.py
 - Input is a list of SNPs with a certain format

-- Multiprocessing is available for the filer, which can be useful for large input files.
+- Multiprocessing is available for the filer, which can be useful for larger input files.

 - There are a total of five output files:
     - noncoding SNPs